-Would my ideal client find it interesting?
-This is the big one…if it’s not relevant to your ideal client, don’t share unless you have all the other boxes ticked.
+Would my ideal soul client find it interesting?
+This is the big one…if it’s not relevant to your soul client, don’t share unless you have all the other boxes ticked.

 Is this helpful or informative?
 If you share a tip on how they reach their goal sooner, that would be helpful for sure!

 Is this inspiring?
 If you share a personal story that sparks inspiration, you betcha!

 Am I giving people a reason to respond?
 If you invite them to share where they want to go one day, yeppers!

 Does it explain who I am, what I’m about or what I do?
 If you can link it to your business and brand, then that’s a YES!

 Alright, so some of you might have thought I was a bit harsh about making time for social media, so I’m going to do my best to take the edge off here.

 Social media sharing is not everyone’s cup of tea.
 I mean most likely you’re a one-person show in your business.
 You don’t always have time for posting, let alone planning.
 You might not even enjoy doing it.